Julie H. Becker

-Julie Helene Becker (born November 10, 1974) is an associate judge of the Superior Court of the District of Columbia.
+Julie Helene Becker (born November 10, 1974) is an American attorney and judge, now associate judge of the Superior Court of the District of Columbia.

 Early life

 Becker was born in Detroit, Michigan.
 Becker's father is Allan Becker and her mother is Patricia Becker.

 Education

 In 1996, Becker earned her Bachelor of Arts degree in history from University of Michigan.
 In 1999, Becker earned her Juris Doctor from Yale Law School.

 Career

 In 1999, Becker became a law clerk for then United States Court of Appeals for the Second Circuit Judge Sonia Sotomayor.

-In 2000, Becker was chosen as a Skadden Fellow for a two year program.
+In 2000, Becker was chosen as a Skadden Fellow for a two-year program.
 The fellowship was sponsored by Skadden, Arps, Slate, Meagher & Flom LLP of New York.
 Becker's project centered on housing law in Washington, DC.
 In 2000, Becker began her legal career at the Legal Aid Society of the District of Columbia.
 As a senior staff attorney and later supervising attorney, Becker practiced housing laws.
 Becker represented hundreds of low-income tenants and tenant associations in their efforts to obtain, improve, and preserve affordable housing.